Gnuplot

 […]

 Or, run echo "set term" | gnuplot in the terminal.
 The backends sixelgd and sixeltek require a Sixel-compatible terminal, such as xterm(1) or mlterm(1) on Unix (table 1).
-Terminal emulators that do not support the format will ignore any Sixel data.
+Terminal emulators which do not support the format will ignore any Sixel data.
 XTerm has to be run in VT340 mode to enable Sixel graphics:

 $ xterm -ti vt340